 What is the Keto Egg Fast?

-The egg fast was developed by Jimmy Moore in 2010 and was originally designed to help break you through a weight loss plateau.
+The egg fast was originally designed to help bring you through a weight loss plateau.

 Some claim that the egg fast is nothing more than an incredibly strict keto diet.